WGLab/biocluster/09 Remote management.md

 ## Additional references

 I found a very well written reference on IPMI [here](http://wiki.adamsweet.org/doku.php?id=ipmi_on_linux).
 Some configuration options and usage examples [here](https://lonesysadmin.net/2007/06/21/how-to-configure-ipmi-on-a-dell-poweredge-running-red-hat-enterprise-linux/).

+The default username/password for Dell server IPMI are root/root.
+The default username/password for IBM server IPMI are USERID/PASSW0RD.
+The default username/password for supermicro server are ADMIN/ADMIN.